 Talking to some fishing guides around my local lakes they also told me that they will save seasonal way-points for grass patches!

-Now I thought this was a super cool idea because throughout the year grass patches will grow as the weather gets warmer, or they’ll will shrink as the weather gets colder.
+Now I thought this was a super cool idea because throughout the year grass patches will grow as the weather gets warmer, or they’ll shrink as the weather gets colder.
 So it’s important to know where the green is.

 When you’re out on the lake fishing your favorite grass patch, make sure you come back to it throughout the year and mark it on your GPS.
-Just because an area works great during the summer, chances are, that same area will not work during the winter.
+Just because an area works great during the summer, chances are, that the same area will not work during the winter.